 We're talking illegal businesses here.

-And in large great examples are cash businesses.
+And in large great examples, cash businesses.

-In other words, these businesses that are extorting, which is the trickle up, are not paying any business taxes, folks.
+In other words, these businesses that are extorting, which is the trickle-up, are not paying any business taxes, folks.

-They're not paying any business taxes, they're not they're not paying any income taxes because the businesses are illegal.
+They're not paying any income taxes because the businesses are illegal.

 And so they've got a bigger pot to distribute upwards.